wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.5.2 =
+* New Pro Feature: wp-cli integration
+* New Feature: Temporarily whitelist your IP address via iThemes Sync
+* New Feature: Override proxy IP detection
+* New feature: Hide admin bar (if desired)
+* New Feature: Perform file scan via iThemes Sync
+* New Feature: Perform malware scan via iThemes Sync
+* Enhancement: Added filter to allow for custom log pages
+* Enhancement: Added debug constant to help troubleshoot multiple emails
+* Enhancement: Added constant to force digest emails via wp-cron instead of custom timing
+* Fixed: Various missing variable fixes were added
+* Fixed: MySQL errors on MySQL 5.6 during activation were fixed.
+* Fixed: HTML emails now contain HTML tag
+* Fixed: Lockout count in emails should now be more accurate
+* Fixed: Make sure to esc urls on SSL redirects (unreported minor security fix)
+* Fixed: Added filters to SSL to try to catch more assets
+* Fixed: Suspicious query strings feature should no longer conflict with many plugins
+* Fixed: File change detection should no longer throw an error if opendir failed

 = 4.4.23 =
 * Fixed: App passwords in two-factor authentication will now correctly authenticate themselves.